Ortho Regenerative Technologies (OTCMKTS:ORTIF) Stock Rating Upgraded by Zacks Investment Research

-Ortho Regenerative Technologies (OTCMKTS:ORTIF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Thursday, Zacks.com reports.
-The firm presently has a $0.25 price objective on the stock.
-Zacks Investment Research‘s target price would indicate a potential downside of 5.84% from the company’s current price.
+Ortho Regenerative Technologies (OTCMKTS:ORTIF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Wednesday, Zacks.com reports.
+The firm currently has a $0.25 price objective on the stock.
+Zacks Investment Research‘s target price suggests a potential downside of 8.69% from the stock’s current price.

 According to Zacks, “Ortho Regenerative Technologies Inc. is an emerging orthobiologics company.
 It engages in the development of novel therapeutic soft tissue repair technologies for orthopedic and sports medicine surgeries.
 Ortho Regenerative Technologies Inc. is based in MONTREAL. “